• Skip to primary navigation

 Where did derby pie come from?

 Derby pie originated in Kentucky in 1950.
-It was created by the Kern family who owned the Melrose Inn in Prospect, Kentucky.
-The pie itself is not named after the Kentucky Derby, but because their family could not agree on a name they pulled names from a hat and "derby pie"was the winner.
+This popular dessert was created by the Kern family who owned the Melrose Inn in Prospect, Kentucky.
+The pie itself is not named after the Kentucky Derby horse race.
+Their family could not agree on a name for this delicious dessert, so they pulled names from a hat and "derby pie"was the winner.

 The inventors of derby pie eventually registered a trademark for the pie name and they are known to be the most litigious pie bakers in the land.
 As a result, derby pie is known by many others names like: pegasus pie, Kentucky derby pie, Kentucky bourbon pie, chocolate chip walnut pie, and more.